Ebun Dosumu emerges Eva Wine Nigeria brand ambassador

 After their review of the night’s performances as well as points garnered earlier in the competition, the judges presented the host with the result and he went on to announce the bubbly Ebunoluwa Dosumu as the winner, while Nimi Amachree emerged as the first runner-up and Lilian Orakwe was named second runner-up.
 Pamela Ifejoku was named third runner-up.

-Ebun goes home with the grand prize of six million naira, an all-expense paid vacation in Dubai courtesy of Africa’s leading full-service travel company, Voiaj Travels, a complete makeover, staycation, product supply and many more including a visit to the company’s headquarters in Spain.
+Ebun goes home with the grand prize of N6m (six million naira), an all-expense paid vacation in Dubai courtesy of Africa’s leading full-service travel company, Voiaj Travels, a complete makeover, staycation, product supply and many more including a visit to the company’s headquarters in Spain.

-The first runner-up wins 500,000 naira, a complete makeover, staycation, product supply, while the second runner-up wins 300,000 naira, a complete makeover, staycation, product supply and other exciting prizes.
+The first runner-up wins N500,000, a complete makeover, staycation, product supply, while the second runner-up wins N300,000, a complete makeover, staycation, product supply and other exciting prizes.

 Reiterating why the Eva Wine brand decided not to engage a top celebrity or influencer as its brand ambassador, Mr Sanni explained how fulfilling it has been for the brand watching exceptional young ladies grabbing the Eva Wine opportunity to become self-made celebrities.